Elderly man playing guitar for a delighted older woman.

 • Not having a spleen.

 Usually found in dirt and soil, tetanus bacteria typically enter the body through a wound.
 Wounds may include a bite, a cut, a puncture, a burn, a scrape, insect bites, or any injury that may cause broken skin.
-Tetanus can also happen with other infections, like dental infections.
-It can happen during a surgery or pregnancy and delivery.

-• For a dirty wound that has things like dirt, saliva, or feces in it, if you haven't had a tetanus shot in the past 5 years.
+• For a dirty wound that has things like dirt, saliva, or feces in it, you may need a shot if:

-• For a clean wound, if you haven't had a tetanus shot in the past 10 years.
+• You haven't had a tetanus shot in the past 5 years.

 Seek Care Today